wismel1/RS_school/README.md

 # RS_school
-* Text readme at main of RS_school
+* Text readme at gh-pages of RS_school